Need to Know

 Buying Your Ferry Tickets

 You can buy your ferry tickets online or at a ticket machine at the ferry terminal.
-We recommend buying your tickets at the machine, as long as you book space for your bikes in advance.
-Booking space for your bikes doesn’t cost anything, and it allows you to skip the “regular” line and go to the “priority” bike line.
-Reserve space for your bike(s) at bikesausalito.com.
+We recommend buying your tickets at the ticket machine.
+If you’re riding in spring, summer, or fall, we strongly recommend reserving space for your bikes on the ferry in advance.
+Reserving space for your bikes doesn’t cost anything, and it allows you to skip the “regular” line and go to the “priority” bike line.
+Reserve space for your bike(s) at bikesausalito.com (available through Oct.
+29).
 If you’d like to purchase your tickets online, you can do so here:

 Locking Your Bike